readytogroove/readytogroove.github.io/_posts/newsletter/2015-11-05-4-reasons-to-learn-about-your-reproductive-health.md

 ## 4. Reproductive health is linked to your immune system. ##

 Autoimmune disorders (such as lupus and multiple sclerosis) are on the rise, with the NIH estimating more than 23.5 million cases in the United States alone.
-And a whopping <a class="text-link" target="_blank" href="http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3328995/">78% of those cases are in women</a>.
+And a whopping <a class="text-link" href="http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3328995/">78% of those cases are in women</a>.
 But why?

->**Did You Know?** Women using Depo-Provera have been shown to have an <a class="text-link" target="_blank" href="http://www.nytimes.com/2011/10/04/health/04hiv.html?_r=3">increased risk of contracting STIs</a>.
+>**Did You Know?** Women using Depo-Provera have been shown to have an <a class="text-link" href="http://www.nytimes.com/2011/10/04/health/04hiv.html?_r=3">increased risk of contracting STIs</a>.

 Scientists aren't exactly sure why autoimmune disorders are more common in women, but they do know that the prevalence of autoimmunity in women shows that female sex hormones, particularly progesterone, help regulate immunity.<a class="text-link" href="#references"><sup>4</sup></a>